CrispyTonkatsu/GAM200-Producing/Resources/Producing Notes Meeting 6.md

 # Art Licensing will kill me
 A list of all audio and art asset in the game with their licensing.
 >[!caution] This can bounce the game back so this has to be absolutely correct.
+Ask Kishan to clear all their placeholder mines just waiting to explode.